acend/cilium-basics-training/content/en/docs/11/_index.md

 ```bash
 kubectl run --rm=true -it --restart=Never --image=curlimages/curl -- curl --connect-timeout 3 http://backend-2:8080/public
 ```
-We see an output very similiar to our simple application backend, but with a changed text.
+We see output very similiar to our simple application backend, but with a changed text.

 Layer 7 loadbalancing will need to be routed through the proxy, we will enable this for our backend pods using a Cilium Network Policy with HTTP rules.
 We will block access to /public and allow requests to /private: